 Agritourism and/or farm stays are increasingly popular.
 This is a good way for European travellers to experience and participate in local culture.
 They often combine their agritourism or farm stays with volunteering on and around the farm.

 Increasing use of online research

-- peer review sites, like Tripadvisor and Holidays Uncovered,
+- peer review sites, like TripAdvisor and Zoover

 - social media, like Instagram, Facebook, Twitter and YouTube.

 - Use current customers as ambassadors for your company and area.
-Encourage them to share their experiences, photos and videos on social media.
-They can also write blogs and reviews.
+Encourage them to share their experiences and visuals on social media, to write blogs and to review your company.

 4 .
 What requirements should your rural travel product comply with to be allowed on the European market?

-For information on requirements, see What requirements should my services comply with to attract European tourists?.
+For general tourism requirements, see our study on what requirements your services should comply with to attract European tourists.